Skip to main content

 </script>

-This guide shows how to set up the trial version of Kanban.
+This tutorial uses the trial version of Kanban.

 Kanban.vue